Escape Artist

 Southern Birthing Grounds

-Just about everyone with adventure in their soul dreams of experiencing an Africa Safari.
+Just about everyone with adventure in their soul dreams of experiencing an Africa safari.
 But Africa is a very big place.

 You see, the average person has little if any grasp of just how large Africa is.
 On the map of the world we’ve seen all our lives, it doesn’t look that enormous.

-Yet depicting a 3D round world on a 2D flat map incurs massive distortions, especially with the traditional Mercator projection above, where lines of latitude are straight not curved, so that Russia looks gigantic and Africa looks smaller and squat.
+Yet depicting a 3D round world on a 2D flat map incurs massive distortions, especially with the traditional Mercator projection above, where lines of latitude are straight, not curved, so that Russia looks gigantic and Africa looks smaller and squat.

-Believe it or not, you can fit Russia (world’s largest country at 17,100,000 square kilometers), Canada (second largest at 9,985,000), and Greenland (largest island 2,167,000) – all three together at 29, 252,000 – into Africa with room left over: Africa is 30,370,000.
+Believe it or not, you can fit Russia (the world’s largest country at 17,100,000 square kilometers), Canada (the second largest at 9,985,000), and Greenland (the largest island at 2,167,000) – all three together at 29, 252,000 – into Africa with room left over: Africa is 30,370,000.

 That’s distortion!
 Greenland, for example, is the same size as Saudi Arabia (2,150,000).